 Other popular 80s leather jacket styles were the double rider and cafe-racer jackets, with an option to customize them to your liking.

-The 80s was also the decade of designers focusing on comfortable and stylish preppy styles.
+The 80s was also the decade of designers focusing on creating comfortable preppy styles.

 Brands like Polo, Lacoste, Tommy Hilfiger, and Calvin Klein launched college-styled jackets, trousers, and shirts in pastel colors with stripes.

-In the 80s, preppy-style shirts (also seen in ‘Light Academia‘) were worn as formal button-downs or with chinos as smart casual t-shirts.
+In the 80s, preppy-style shirts (seen in ‘Light Academia‘) were worn as formal button-downs with chinos or smart casual polo shirts.

 Statement tees, also called slogan t-shirts, are another 80s fashion-defining moment, beautifully exemplified by Katharine Hamnett’s pieces.